-Combining fresh Louisiana seafood with pasta is a popular dish throughout Acadiana.
+This Shrimp and Artichoke Fettuccine has fast become a Louisiana classic.
+Combining fresh Louisiana seafood with pasta is a popular Cajun recipe throughout Acadiana.
 There are endless variations, but most favor a white sauce rather than red, and frequently have smoked meat or sausage layering flavor in the dish.
 There is even a version of jambalaya called “pastalaya,” that replaces rice with pasta.

-On my Acadiana Table, it is fresh Gulf shrimp and artichokes that are at the heart of my recipe.
+On my Acadiana Table, it is fresh Gulf shrimp and artichokes that are at the heart of my Cajun recipe for Shrimp and Artichoke Fettuccine.
 Dried whole wheat fettuccine is my pasta of choice, but that’s only the start to this multi-layered dish.
-Olives, baby portobellos and cherry tomatoes bring added complexity to the flavor profile.
+Olives, baby portobellos, and cherry tomatoes bring added complexity to the flavor profile.
 Many times, I will use Andouille or smoked ham, but this time, spicy Cajun tasso ups the smokiness factor.

 The key to this dish is the contrast of the crunch of lightly sautéed vegetables with the smooth cream-induced sauce coating it all.
-Fresh herbs and grated cheese added at the last moment of cooking is a flavor burst that brightens the dish.
+Fresh herbs and grated cheese added at the last moment of cooking is a flavor burst that brightens this Shrimp and Artichoke Fettuccine.

 - ½ cup table salt